 - What time do you have available to dedicate to therapy?

 - Do you need the help of a mental health professional who specializes in your condition (such as an eating disorder or addiction)?

-If you can answer these questions for yourself, you’ll be able to more clearly communicate what you need throughout the process.
+If you can answer these questions for yourself, you’ll be able to communicate what you need throughout the process.
 This will give you the best chance of finding someone who is the right fit and help you through the healing process.

 Health Insurance Considerations

 It is a good idea to consider whether your health insurance will cover any or all the sessions or treatments you might require.
 Cost is often a limiting factor for people when it comes to access to care.
-Your insurance company may have their own network of mental health professionals that they prefer you visit.
+Your insurance company may have a network of mental health professionals that they prefer you visit.
 This could be a substantial saving to you, so be sure to get in touch with your provider to find out if they offer any such programs.